jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab11_Sequential System Design Using ASM Charts .md

                 end
             default:
                 begin
-                    done <= 0; // In default case, ensure 'done' is not high. next_state = IDLE; // Revert to IDLE to handle unexpected states. end
+                    done <= 0; // In the default case, ensure 'done' is not high. next_state = IDLE; // Revert to IDLE to handle unexpected states. end
         endcase